 - Stonewall: a champion for lesbian, gay, bi and trans people

 The law and trans employment rights: In England, Scotland and Wales, the Equality Act 2010 makes unlawful any direct or indirect discrimination, harassment or victimisation due to gender reassignment.
 (See ‘The Equality Act 2010 and positive action’ below for possible exceptions to the act due to there being an occupational requirement.)
-Gender reassignment refers to ‘people who are proposing to undergo, are undergoing, or have undergone a process (or part of a process) to reassign their sex by changing physiological or other attributes of sex’; this does not need to involve medical intervention.
-Under the act, the person has to have proposed to undergo gender reassignment, but they can change their mind and not carry through with the process.
+Gender reassignment refers to ‘people who are proposing to undergo, are undergoing, or have undergone a process (or part of a process) to reassign their sex by changing physiological or other attributes of sex’

 In the UK, the Gender Recognition Act 2004 enables trans people who have transitioned at least two years previously to apply for a Gender Recognition Certificate (GRC).
 This ensures that in law they have the rights and responsibilities associated with their gender identity, so, for example, they can receive the state pension and other benefits at the relevant age.
+Employers are not permitted to disclose the gender history of someone with a GRC – or plans to apply for one.
 Trans people who are required to undergo a criminal record check by the Disclosure and Barring Service or Disclosure Scotland as part of a recruitment process can have a confidential check so that their previous name/gender isn’t disclosed to an employer.

 Particularly if you plan to transition, the Equality and Human Rights Commission (EHRC) and other organisations recommend that you discuss your gender identity with your employer so that they can support you, but it remains a personal choice.